OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 who through faith conquered kingdoms, enforced justice, obtained promises, shut the mouths of lions,

 ## Hebrews 11:34
-quenched the power of fire, escaped the edge of the sword, were made strong out of weakness, became mighty in war, put foreign armies to flight.
+extinguished the fury of flames, escaped the edge of the sword, were made strong out of weakness, became mighty in war, put foreign armies to flight.

 ## Hebrews 11:35
 Women received back their dead by resurrection.
 Some were tortured, refusing to accept release, so that they might rise again to a better life.